Mobile: App Setup and Sync — Self Hosting

 Self-hosted use cases include the following:

-- Provides hosting services when you are unable to whitelist WalkMe due to security reasons;
+- Provides hosting services when you are unable to allowlist WalkMe due to security reasons

 How It Works

 In the self-hosted model, WalkMe items are initially created on WalkMe servers and then downloaded and uploaded onto your server.

 When setting up a self-hosted app, you will be required to enter the URL of the server where you intend to host the WalkMe content.
 This URL is used as a parameter for the custom ABBI.start call used for the SDK integration in the self-hosted model.